Technologicat/unpythonic/README.md

 from unpythonic.syntax import macros, tco

 with tco:
-    # expressions are automatically analyzed to detect tail position, too.
+    # expressions are automatically analyzed to detect tail position.
     evenp = lambda x: (x == 0) or oddp(x - 1)
     oddp  = lambda x: (x != 0) and evenp(x - 1)
     assert evenp(10000) is True